djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 * Outside of academia, you will never be required to perform a formal proof to demonstrate the Big O of an algorithm.
 * It is a language used to describe existing algorithms and data structures.
 * The fact that an algorithm is O(n) does not imply that it will scale linearly.
 Only that it is bounded by afun ction of such a form.
+* It doesn't say anything about a specific run (which is usually dependent on other factors), only about general trends.
+So, if given favourably ordered data, an algorithm with worse complexity may outperform a "faster" algorithm.

 ## The Running time of a program